-Survey Content Cancel The standard CATME instrument asks each student to rate themselves a different behavioral axes, followed by additional screen of follow-up ques personal feelings about each of their fellow team members. nd their fellow team members on five tions that assess each student's You may choose to modify the content of the survey by selecting/de-sele cting items from the list below. : Surveyed Categories: ates < You may also edit the initial survey intro text displayed to students: Edit Survey Intro << Back Next >>
+Survey Content Cancel The standard CATME instrument asks each student to rate themselves and their fellow team members on five different behavioral axes, followed by additional screen of follow-up questions that assess each student's personal feelings about each of their fellow team members.
+You may choose to modify the content of the survey by selecting/de-selecting items from the list below.
+Surveyed Categories: Surveyed Categories: Categories: Categories: Contributing to Work Interacting with Teammates Keeping Team on Track Expecting Quality Having Knowledge/Skills Follow-Up Questions You may also edit the initial survey intro text displayed to students: ·0 < <bac< td="">k Next&gt;&gt;</bac<> k Next>>